Guidebolt/knowledge/docs/guide/design-m.md

 M4 is our strong standard for lower mechanical loads.
 It offers a proof load over 3000N (property class 5.8, middle-curve).
 It is used in the VESA international-mounting-standard.

 M5, we don't use much because it's marginally different from M4 and M6.

-M6 is our strong standard for higher mechanical loads.
-It is dimensionally close to the half-inch imperial-standard and therefore offers good universal compatibility.
-It is the threading standard for mechanical jigs such as aluminum-breadboards for optical experimentation.

 M8 and M12 are reserved for specific applications requiring high-strength or high-opening-diameter (ex. circular-connectors, cable glands).